Bishop Auckland: Bishops of Durham

 Also in 1604, James's son, the future King Charles I made the first of three visits to the town.
 On this visit, his first to England, he was entertained by Bishop Matthew.
 In 1617 James himself stayed in Auckland Castle between 17 and 19 April.
 Later, on 8 May, at Durham Castle King James is reputed to have rebuked Bishop William James so badly that the Bishop returned to Auckland Castle and died three days later.

 Charles's second visit to the town was on his way to Scotland on 31 May 1633, when he was entertained by Bishop Morton.
 His third visit on 4 February 1647 was in less lavish circumstances, as a prisoner.
 Morton had fled the town in 1640 and the castle was empty.
 Consequently, the king had to stay in a public house off the Market Place owned by Christopher Dobson.

 After the disestablishment of the Church of England, at the end of the first civil war, Auckland Castle was sold to Sir Arthur Hazelrig, who demolished much of the castle, including the chapel, and built a mansion.
 After the restoration of the monarchy, the new bishop of Durham, John Cosin, in turn demolished Hazelrig's mansion and rebuilt the castle converting the banqueting hall into the chapel that stands today.

-The Bishop of Durham as of early November 2019, was the Rt Rev. Paul Roger Butler whose position allows him to hold a seat in the House of Lords.
+Sale of Auckland Castle

+Some Church Commissioners believed it was no longer affordable to maintain Auckland Castle as a Bishop's residence in the 21st Century.

-In 2012, Jonathan Ruffer purchased Auckland Castle and all of the contents, including the artwork, which included the works by Francisco de Zurbarán.
+In 2012, while Justin Welby was bishop of Durham, Jonathan Ruffer purchased Auckland Castle and all of the contents, including the artwork with the celebrated paintings by Zurbarán.

 The castle was scheduled to re-open to visitors in November 2019, after a multi-million pound restoration project.
 The site would also include three new restaurants for visitors, with one in operation by early November 2019.
-Nonetheless, the Scotland Wing houses the offices of the Bishop of Durham.